Understanding Analytics PART 1

 Chances are if you are reading this, you have no idea what I am talking about.
 “Analytics…what??
 I was just looking for you to make me a new shiny website and stumbled upon this blog post.”
-I know some of you are thinking it.
+I know some of you are thinking about it.
 Don’t lie.
 You know who you are.
 It’s okay.

 However, what you don’t know is that the proper understanding of your analytics is crucial to seeing your business grow.

 Google has given you a resource that will make it easier for you to keep track of the activity on your site and on your marketing.
 What is it, you ask?
 Google Analytics.
-There is that analytics word again… Google has given you a front row seat to what is happening on your website, who is on your website, where they are coming from, and tons of information that is worth it’s weight in BitCoins.
-AND it’s free for a basic license!
+There is that analytics word again… Google has given you a front-row seat to what is happening on your website, who is on your website, where they are coming from, and tons of information that is worth its weight in BitCoins.
+And it’s free for a basic license!

 In today’s post, I am going to share with you a few things you can learn from Google Analytics and how you can start using it to understand more about your site visitors.
 Don’t worry, if you are intimidated by the idea of understanding analytics on your own, Market House can get our analytic nerds on it for you.
 There will be a place for that towards the end of the blog post to get you started.